-2018 marks the 70th anniversary of the United Nations adoption of the Universal Declaration of Human Rights.
-Declared in 1948, the Declaration of Human Rights is the pursuit of peace, equality, justice and freedom for all.
+2018 was the 70th anniversary of the United Nations adoption of the Universal Declaration of Human Rights.
+Declared in 1948, the Declaration of Human Rights is the pursuit of peace, equality, justice, and freedom for all.
 This historic document stands as the most translated document (over 500 languages) in the world.
 It sets an international standard for how each individual human should be treated and respected by their governments and by one another.
-The 10th of December each year marks this momentous occasion when in response to the traumatic atrocities of World War 2, the United Nations sought to defend the rights and freedoms for all men, women and children.
-(3)
+The 10th of December each year marks this momentous occasion when in response to the traumatic atrocities of World War 2, the United Nations sought to defend the rights and freedoms for all men, women, and children.

-Hernán Santa Cruz of Chile (member of the drafting sub-Committee), speaking on the General Assembly meeting in Paris on 10 December 1948, during the adoption of the Declaration of Human Rights.
+Hernán Santa Cruz of Chile (a member of the drafting sub-Committee), speaking on the General Assembly meeting in Paris on 10 December 1948, during the adoption of the Declaration of Human Rights.

-We talk frequently in this blog about having confidence in the Certified Fairtrade Organic supply chain, in the training of youth and our community building activities because for us they are ways of creating a positive impact for our children and future generations.
-These are all ways that Montville Coffee puts human rights first.
+We talk frequently in this blog about having confidence in the Certified Fairtrade Organic supply chain, in the training of youth and our community-building activities because for us they are ways of creating a positive impact for our children and future generations.
+These are all ways that Montville Coffee a #BCorp puts human rights first.

 We really want to encourage you to take action on any subject you feel passionate about.
 If we are looking to serve others positively; it does have value, it does have merit and it does change the society in which we live.